 Solution:

 If your Cane Corso is experiencing any of these symptoms, it’s important to take them to the vet so they can get the proper diagnosis and treatment.
 In some cases, dietary changes may be necessary in order to help ease your dog’s issues.
-If you have any questions or concerns about your dog’s farting habits, be sure to talk to your vet.
-They’ll be able to help you determine if there’s anything wrong and offer guidance on how to best care for your furry friend.

 4. Cane Corso breed is prone to flatulence

 Cane Corsos are large, powerful dogs that were originally bred in Italy for hunting and guarding.
 Today, they’re still used for these purposes, as well as for dog sports and companionship.
 Cane Corsos are known for being loyal, protective, and loving dogs.
-However, there is one downside to owning a Cane Corso: their flatulence.
+However, there is one downside to owning a Cane Corso: its flatulence.

 Unfortunately, some dog breeds are just gassier than others.
 Cane Corsos, unfortunately, fall into this category – so if your dog is farting a lot, it might just be due to their genes.